Afghan family ravaged by U.S. drone strike mistake wants headstones for the dead — and possible new life in America

 On this evening, several jumped into Ahmadi’s car.
 That’s when the missile struck, a pinpoint attack that eviscerated the sedan and sprayed shrapnel into doors and walls, shattering windows.

 Zamarai and three of his sons — Zamir, 20, Faisal, 16, and Farzad, 11 — were killed.
 The three children of another brother — Arween, 7, Binyamin, 6 and Ayat, 2 — also died, along with Emal’s 3-year-old daughter, Malika, and his nephew Nasser, 30.
-A cousin’s infant daughter, Sumaiya, was also among the deaths.
+A cousin’s infant daughter, Sumaiya, was also among those killed.

 The entire family depended on Zamarai’s $500 monthly salary, said Emal.
 With their house destroyed, the remaining 15 family members moved to his sister’s small, four-room home, an hour’s drive away.